withastro/docs/src/pages/en/install/auto.md

 :::
 ## 1. Run the Setup Wizard

 Run the following command in your terminal to start our handy install wizard, `create-astro`.
-This will walk you through creating and setting up your very first Astro project.

 ```shell
 # npm